 We’re looking forward to the next series of ProductCamp events coming up in Q4, which will take place not only in Germany, but globally in Australia and the U.S. See you all there!

-Much like the rest of the tech world, the Fyber team anxiously awaited the unveiling of Apple’s newest line-up on Sep.
+Much like the rest of the tech world, the Fyber team anxiously awaited the unveiling of Apple’s latest product line-up on Sep.
 10th.
 As everyone now knows, the big reveal brought four new major offerings: iOS 8, iPhone 6, iPhone 6 Plus, and the Apple Watch.
 To take a look at how these might affect the mobile advertising industry, we caught up with Fyber’s SVP, Global Ad Marketplace and Partnerships, Ted Liang (TL).

 iPhone 6 and iPhone 6 Plus